weslen02/connect-db2-via-dbeaver-to-docker-on-ubuntu-vm-hyper-v/README.md

-# Connect to Docker on Ubuntu VM Hyper-V
+# Connect DB2 vai DBeaver to Docker on Ubuntu VM Hyper-V

 How connect DB2 via DBeaver to Docker using an Ubuntu VM installed on Hyper-V.